 \subsection{Spin-orbit interaction}

-Now we add spin-orbit interaction in the bulk (for more detail about its origin see, for example, \cite{He}).
-It breaks Lorentz-invariance of Lagrangian, leads to entanglement between fields $\chi_i$ and coordinates and is effectively described by term
+Now, we add spin-orbit interaction in the bulk (for more detail about its origin, see, for example, Ref. \cite{He}).
+It breaks Lorentz invariance of the Lagrangian, leads to entanglement between fields $\chi_i$, and coordinates and is effectively described by the term